KhyatiDanvirMalik/collectors-hub/README.md

 - **"Add to Collection" from the Marketplace** adds to the **Owned** collection; "Add to Wishlist" adds to **Wishlist**.
-The **Selling** collection is populated by moving an item there from My Collection (there's no separate "list an item for sale" flow, which wasn't in the brief).
+The **Selling** collection is populated by moving an item there from My Collection (there's no separate "list an item for sale" flow, which wasn't part of the brief).
   Estimated Value defaults to the listing's price if the listing doesn't set one explicitly.
-- **De-duplication** is scoped per collection type: the same listing can be in both Owned and Wishlist simultaneously (e.g. "I own one but want a second"), but can't be added twice to the *same* collection — attempting that shows an inline error toast instead of creating a duplicate.
+- **De-duplication is scoped per collection type**: the same listing can be in both Owned and Wishlist simultaneously (e.g. "I own one but want a second"), but can't be added twice to the *same* collection — attempting that shows an inline error toast instead of creating a duplicate.
-- **Persistence** uses `localStorage` (a bonus feature) so a visitor's collection, likes, and saved posts survive a page refresh.
+- **Persistence uses `localStorage`** (a bonus feature) so a visitor's collection, likes, and saved posts survive a page refresh.
 This is intentionally local per-browser rather than synced anywhere, consistent with "no authentication."
 - **Filters persist across navigation** by living in the URL's query string (e.g. `/marketplace?category=Coins&sort=price-asc`).
-This satisfies the "maintain selected filters while navigating" requirement and also makes filtered views shareable/bookmarkable, and survives back/forward browser navigation.
+This satisfies the "maintain selected filters while navigating" requirement and also makes filtered views shareable/bookmarkable, and survives browser back/forward.

 ---